The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 \subsubsection{Leveraging Negative Comments for User Engagement and Content Promotion}

 Given the commercial logics of social media platforms, most creators are motivated to build greater viewership of their channel and posted content.
-Interestingly, we found that our participants considered their audience's expected engagement with their content, even when addressing negative comments using the pinning feature.
+Interestingly, we found that our participants considered audience engagement with their content even when addressing negative comments using the pinning feature.
 Some participants \textbf{believed that news feed algorithms ``love'' negative comments}, and expected that posts with a contentious comments section would be recommended to more viewers.
-Given this understanding, they sought to leverage negative comments on their posts to boost user engagement and algorithmically promote post visibility.
-P6 explained:
+Given this understanding, they sought to leverage negative comments on their posts by keeping them visible, anticipating that this would further boost user engagement and promote post visibility.
+For example, when a video posted by P6 criticizing men who deny women’s abilities received a lot of traffic, she attributed its popularity to the opposing comments:

-\begin{quote} \textit{``...These comments are part of why this video actually went viral, because people just spent so much time in the comments section that the algorithm was like, oh, this is content that people are watching and engaging with.'' - P6} \end{quote}
+\begin{quote} \textit{``...These [pinned] comments are part of why this video actually went viral, because people just spent so much time in the comments section that the algorithm was like, oh, this is content that people are watching and engaging with.'' -- P6} \end{quote}

 Indeed, some participants deliberately \textbf{pin negative comments that have already sparked engagement} or are likely to generate further discussion, anticipating continued user interaction.
-For example, Participant P13 described that when a negative comment gains popularity through replies, she strategically pins it to maintain its existing prominent position in the comments section:
+For example, Participant P13 described that when rude comments (e.g., comments criticizing women's appearance) gain popularity through replies, he strategically pins them to maintain their visibility and sustain engagement in the comments section:

 \begin{quote} \textit{ ``So what I see is the one [comment] that is getting the most likes.
 I'll pin it and make sure it stays at the top. ...
-I pinned it, because that's the one that I knew most people would see.
-I don't care whatever that guy's saying.'' - P13} \end{quote}
+I pinned it, because that's the one that I knew most people would see.'' -- P13} \end{quote}